Current Artists

 Cyprys, Allan

-THE TALL FLOWER The Tall Flower is a geometric structure made of wood.
+THE THRONE Photo by Allan Cyprys I wanted to represent power.
+Power that certain individuals within a society have gained through birthright or through a person’s own determination to achieve control and authorlty to rule.
+Past Works THE TALL FLOWER The Tall Flower is a geometric structure made of wood.
 It is stained with bright colors, similar to the flowers you would find in a garden.

 Fields, Ailene